 Data products¶

-profile-data version, density model, electronic-structure settings, radial grid,
+generation.
+It declares the profile-data version, density model,

-QA grid, density cutoffs, selected basis families, and selected neutral states.
+electronic-structure settings, radial grid, QA grid, density cutoffs, selected

-| dataset ID | basis | coverage | selected states |
+| dataset ID | basis | coverage | selected rows | selected states |

-pbe0_sfx2c_x2cqzvpall_h-rn_spherical_v1 |
+pbe0_sfx2c_x2cqzvpall_h-rn_spherical_v2 |

 x2c-QZVPall |

-H-Rn | neutral recommended states |
+H-Rn | 430 | all curated states in range |

-pbe0_sfx2c_dyallv4z_h-lr_spherical_v1 |
+pbe0_sfx2c_dyallv4z_h-lr_spherical_v2 |

 dyall-v4z |

-H-Lr | neutral recommended states |
+H-Lr | 501 | all curated states in range |

 The dataset ID is part of the public data identity.
 It encodes the method family,